rackerlabs/design-system/_component_design/buttons-bar.md

 In addition to the [Buttons]({{site.baseurl}}/components/simple-buttons.html) best practices, consider the following best practices when you construct a button bar:

-- Do not use a button bar for objects with a small number of actions.
-For example, do not use a button bar for table objects that have only a create and delete action.
-When a table object has a small number of actions, use table controls at the top of the table.
-For more information, see [tables]({{site.baseurl}}/components/tables.html).
 - Do not mix button weights or sizes in a button bar.
 - Place the drop-down button as the last button in the bar.
+- Do not include destructive actions in a button bar unless they are in the drop-down menu of actions.
+This is because most of the time the destructive action is disabled.
 - Destructive actions should be placed inside the drop-down menu, and not as a visible button in the bar.
 - Do not use a tertiary button in a button bar.